MohammedYehia/react-useEffect/README.md

 **_Exercise 4:_**

-use https://robohash.org/ `api` to generate unique images from any text you enter.
+Use https://robohash.org/ `api` to generate unique images from any text you enter.

 ---

 **_Exercise 5:_**

-create a complete user profile from [randomUser](https://randomuser.me/) `api` or [jsonplaceholder](https://jsonplaceholder.typicode.com/users) with edit/delete ... and css style / loading ?
+Create a complete user profile from [randomUser](https://randomuser.me/) `api` or [jsonplaceholder](https://jsonplaceholder.typicode.com/users) with edit/delete ... and css style / loading ?

-stretch goal: maybe you can use robohash.org `api` to generate random avatar for the user base on its username
+Stretch Goal: maybe you can use robohash.org `api` to generate random avatar for the user base on its username

 ---